How to Maintain your Handley Polyurethane coated Floors

 Furniture

-Allow the floor to dry thoroughly before placing furniture.
 Great care should be taken when moving and placing furniture.
-Furniture should be lifted and placed not dragged or pushed.
+Again, furniture should be lifted and placed not dragged or pushed.

 Entrance Matting

-The natural enemy of a timber floor is dirt or grit particles that are walked into the home.
-These little particles walked onto the floor will create an abrasive effect that leads to “micro scratches” that accumulate and leave a floor looking tired in high traffic areas.
+The natural enemy of a floor finish is dirt or grit particles that are walked into the home.
+These little particles have an abrasive effect that can lead to “micro scratches” that accumulate and leave a floor looking tired in high traffic areas.
 This can also accelerate the general wear and tear on the floor surface, so the first point of action is to place a good quality grit catching matts all external entrances.

 Spills